Kirovez/useful_scripts/README.md

 	It require Internet connection and that protein ids are recognizable by [Expasy PeptideCutter](https://web.expasy.org/peptide_cutter/) which is used to determine the cleavage sites.

 ### Dependencies

-pip install bs4
-pip install requests
-pip install lxml
+pip install bs4 requests lxml

 __Usage__: python3 PeptideCutterParser.py table